ncatlab/nlab-content/pages/4645.md

 =--

-It is no coincidence that this statemment looks akin to the maybe more familiar statement which says that _equivalence classes_ of $G$-principal bundles are classified by [[homotopy]]-classes of morphisms of [[topological space]]s
+It is no coincidence that this statement looks akin to the maybe more familiar statement which says that _equivalence classes_ of $G$-principal bundles are classified by [[homotopy]]-classes of morphisms of [[topological space]]s

 $$
   \pi_0 Top(X, \mathcal{B}G)